 Have a reputation playbook, even if it's ad hoc.
 That way your customer service people will be on the same page.
 Have your support or marketing team respond to comments and assure people that you’re doing everything to rectify the problems at hand.

 Remember, be human.
 Your apologies, updates, and all other coverage of your restoration should be heartfelt and empathetic for all those affected by it.
-Don’t try to cover up the situation with vague buzzwords or corporate speak.
+Don’t try to cover up the situation with vague buzzwords or corporate jargon.
 If you want to make it through these trials, you’ll have to humble yourself and take a human-first attitude.

 So far, you’ve promised that you’ll make things better.
 Now it’s time to deliver.
 Your reputation PR and marketing teams should work together to create a systematic recovery roadmap.
 Take all the feedback from customers, investors and the general public and form a step-by-step recovery process.